 - English ivy

-Having too many plants inside of an enclosed area can indeed be too much of a good thing.
-Too many plants can mean more moisture, and can damage the interior of your brand new rig.
+Having too many plants inside an enclosed area can indeed be too much of a good thing.
+Too many plants can mean more moisture and in turn, can damage the interior of your brand new rig.
 Try some plants in moderation, and always be careful when watering them!

 This is one of the main arguments for purchasing an older RV.
 While it won’t help you with your new RV scent, it can be a comforting thought.
 You won’t be stuck with gross RV smells forever, and any harmful effects from formaldehyde are reduced year after year.